joegrandominico/automation/README.md

 # automation
-Automated Files for my ease of use
+Files that I need to make my life easier.